Kate-h36/Fiftyville/README.md

 ## Usage

-To use the Mystery Solver Program, follow these steps:
+To use the Fiftyville, follow these steps:

 1. Clone the repository to your local environment.